demisto/content/Packs/Microsoft365Defender/Playbooks/playbook-Microsoft_365_Defender_-_Threat_Hunting_Generic_README.md

 - **Microsoft 365 Defender - Emails Indicators Hunt**:
         Retrieves data based on several different email events.

-Read the playbook's descriptions in order to get the full details.
+Read the playbooks' descriptions in order to get the full details.

 ## Dependencies